|

 not easy.
 But results can be swift and dramatic.
 You can get an idea of how I have accomplished this by reading my paper

-What in the World Do I Eat found here: http://dogtorj.tripod.com/id4.html.
+What in the World Do I Eat found here: https://dogtorj.tripod.com/id4.html.
 You can also read more about the benefits of this diet in The G.A.R.D. and Pain Management sections of this site.

 Once recovery is well-established, an individual may find that they are able

-to resume eating more beans and nuts as long as they are clearly not allergic to them.
-The avoidance of the "big
+to resume eating more beans and nuts as long as they are clearly not legume intolerant or allergic to these foods.

-4" (especially gluten, casein, soy) should continue indefinitely.
-Above all, be strict and consistent!
+The avoidance of the "big 4" (especially gluten, casein, and soy) should continue indefinitely.
+Above all, be strict

 2) Begin vitamin and mineral supplementation.

-Remember that the "big 4" have been potentially causing the malabsorption of calcium, iron, iodine, B complex,
+Remember that the "big 4" foods have been potentially causing the malabsorption of calcium, iron, iodine, B complex,

-C, and trace minerals such as zinc, copper, magnesium, manganese, and more.
-This supplementation should be done under
+C, and trace minerals such as zinc, copper, magnesium, manganese, and more by damaging the villi lining the small intestine.

-the advice of a knowledgeable person and follow recommended dosages.
-Particular care should be taken in the use
+This supplementation should be done under the advice of a knowledgeable person and follow recommended dosages.
+Particular

-of the fat soluble vitamins A,D,E, and K which can be toxic in high doses.
-I recommend that at least the following
+care should be taken in the use of the fat soluble vitamins A,D,E, and K which can be toxic in high doses, particularly

 a) A multi-vitamin with Zinc